DCU selected to host World Conference on Online Learning

 DCU’s commitment to widening access to life-long learning was further recognised at this year’s World Conference, with Professor Brown’s appointment by ICDE as a Global Ambassador for Open Educational Resources.
 According to Professor Brown the World Conference will provide a platform to showcase both Ireland’s innovation in digital learning and global reputation in the IT sector.
 He says “DCU is looking forward to working with this sector in staging such an important event”.

 DCU would like to acknowledge the support of Fáilte Ireland and Happening Conferences and Events in the preparation of its successful bid.
-More information about the 28th ICDE 2019 World Conference on Online Learning will be available from the following website: http://wcol2019.ie
+More information about the 28th ICDE 2019 World Conference on Online Learning will be available from this website.

 World Conference on Online Learning 2019